-In this early phase of the Information revolution, we saw computerization of lines of businesses in many organizations.
+In this early phase of the Information revolution, we saw the computerization of lines of businesses in many organizations.
 This was lead by Management Information Systems or MIS groups within each organization.
 This phase of process improvement included Quality management (TQM) and continuous process improvement methods.
-As organizations embraced process-centric approaches to improve business results, they looked to re-engineer and manage the Business processes better.
+As organizations embraced process-centric approaches to improve business results, they looked to re-engineer and manage the business processes better.

 Business Process Management (90+)

-Business Process Management (BPM) uses multiple methods to optimize end to end business processes.
+Business Process Management (BPM) uses multiple methods to optimize end-to-end business processes.
 As the Tech companies of the nineties (including IBM, Oracle) came on board this bandwagon, they brought in multiple automation technologies.
 This technology enabled the automation of business processes and was called Business Process Automation (BPA).
 BPM continues to be a driving force today and RPA is considered an emerging field within BPA.